Skip to main content

 Of course, we cannot talk about dummy lights in New York State without talking about the dummy light in Canajoharie.
 Long a landmark for this quiet village alongside the New York State Thruway and Erie Canal, Canajoharie is known for more than just the song of the same name from They Might Be GiantsThe dummy traffic light in Canajoharie was installed in 1926.
 When the dummy light was first installed, instructions were published in the local newspaper, advising motorists to blow their horns when making a left turn or a right on red.
 It further suggested that residents cut out the instructions and paste them into their hats.
 I think we would consider that distracted driving today, but fedora hats were in vogue during the Roaring 20s.
 Even one of my early memories of being on the road involved passing by the Canajoharie dummy light on the way to Niagara Falls during a family vacation during the 1980s.

 The dummy light in Canajoharie stood at the corner of Church Street (NY Route 10), Montgomery, and Mohawk Streets until it was struck by a truck in November 2021.
 Given that NY 10 sees some commercial traffic (for instance, there is a Walmart distribution center located to the south in Sharon Springs), there was a higher possibility that the dummy light in Canajoharie could meet its demise that way as compared to the dummy lights in the Hudson Valley.
-The dummy light has been replaced with stop signs at the intersection and a manhole cover where the traffic light once rested.
-However, there may be a future for the Canajoharie dummy light.
-The classic traffic signal is currently held in storage.
-While the New York State Department of Transportation hasn't supported the idea of restoring the dummy light as it maintains a state touring route through the intersection, called the dummy light unwarranted, and that a future roundabout or the current flashing stop sign set-up are better alternatives from an operational and safety standpoint.
+At the time when the dummy light was struck and removed, the traffic signal was been replaced with stop signs at the intersection and a manhole cover where the traffic light once rested.
+However, as chance happened, there is a future for the Canajoharie dummy light.
+In May 2025, the dummy light in Canajoharie was reinstalled, with a higher concrete base.
+I believe this is to help minimize the possibility that the traffic signal being knocked down in the future, plus it helps with seeing the dummy light as many motor vehicles are built higher off the ground now.
+The classic traffic signal was held in storage before the light could be reinstalled in place.
+While the New York State Department of Transportation hasn't supported the idea of restoring the dummy light as it maintains a state touring route through the intersection, calling the dummy light unwarranted, and that a future roundabout or the current flashing stop sign set-up are better alternatives from an operational and safety standpoint.
 However, it was found that the motor vehicle collision rate increased since the dummy light was taken down.

 A feasibility study was launched by the Village of Canajoharie, finding that the village has full jurisdiction over the intersection, which eliminates the previously presumed need for state approval.
 Even though the village can approve the restoration of the dummy light on its own, it cannot seek public grants in its restoration efforts, given the dummy light's non-compliance with federal highway standards.
-Reinstallation of the dummy light is expected to cost $38,000 to $40,000.
-At the time of writing this article in early May 2024, I understand that the dummy light has not yet been reinstalled.
+Reinstallation of the dummy light had been expected to cost $38,000 to $40,000.

 My thoughts on dummy lights are that they are a part of both local history and transportation history that should be preservedLocal sentiment tends to dictate that the dummy lights should continue to operate at their present locations, and I agree with that position, especially when they are confined to local traffic use.
 If the dummy lights are taken out of commission for one reason or another, displaying them locally in a public space such as a park should be the option that is exploredA good example of that is in Meriden, Connecticut, where its beloved traffic control tower is on display near the spot where it was once in use.
 While I do not think we should install new dummy lights, we can appreciate the few that remain.